 4. Leverage group involvement to develop leaders.

-If you develop ways to accomplish the previous goals, Download the small group leader app and stay connected. you should then be able to surface potential leaders.
+If you develop ways to accomplish the previous goals, you should then be able to surface potential leaders.
 A person who is committed to their group, serves on a ministry team and gives consistently might also make a great leader in some capacity.
 Today's technology can help you design powerful searches which will help you identify these people and personally invite them to engage at a whole new level!

 By measuring results and streamlining processes every aspect of church can and will be more successful.
 You simply have to start with an honest look at how your church is doing.
 The next step is to measure results—with the assistance of technology —to help your church refine your strategies to build a stronger, more connected community in your church.